The-Marcy-Lab-School-Assignments/f24-swe-sr-6-1-swe-sr-6-1/README.md

 In your response, explain what a Stack/Queue is and why it would be best for this use case.
 Make sure that your response includes the terms LIFO or FIFO.

 ### Response 2

+A stack is a data structure that used the LIFO principle.
+This means that the last item you add is the first one you remove, just like a stack of toy blocks.
+So when the user visits a new webpage, it gets pushed onto the stack.
+In contrast queues follow the FIFO principle, meaning the first item added is the first one removed—like people standing in a line.
+This wouldn't work well for a "back" button because you'd have to return to the very first page before reaching the recent ones.

 ## Prompt 3